nixys/nxs-backup/README.md

 * Built-in generator of the configuration files to expedite initial setup
 * Support of user-defined custom scripts to extend functionality
 * Possibility to restore backups with standard tools (no extra software including Nxs-backup is required)
-* Email notifications about status and errors during backup process
+* Email and webhooks notifications about status and errors during backup process

 The source code of Nxs-backup is available at https://github.com/nixys/go-nxs-backup under the license.
 Additionally, Nxs-backup offers binary files for the Linux distributions https://github.com/nixys/go-nxs-backup/releases.